 - Support – Each course at IVLA is supported by a teacher who will track students’ progress and answer students’ questions.
 IVLA teachers are certified and highly qualified.

-- Interaction – Student athletes are assigned a mentor who will work closely with the student and family.
-The mentor provides weekly feedback regarding student progress.
-In addition, mentors facilitate online homeroom sessions, where students engage in shared learning experiences with other students.
+- Interaction – Student athletes are assigned a success coach who will work closely with the student and family.
+The success coach provides weekly feedback regarding student progress.
+In addition, success coachs facilitate online homeroom sessions, where students engage in shared learning experiences with other students.

 Visit IVLA today and to help your student-athlete build NCAA eligibility with flexibility to pursue their sport!